bufbuild/docs.buf.build/docs/bsr/remote-generation/npm.md

 ```

 :::info Slow installation?
 You may notice that installing packages from the BSR npm registry using `npm install` can take longer than installing from the standard npm registry.
 This happens because packages are generated "on the fly"—that is, they're built upon request and then cached.
-The first `npm install` typically takes a while, but future `npm install`s should be more brisk.
+The first `npm install` typically takes longer than subsequent requests.
 :::

 ## Package names